ArturAzarskyy/CSC413-Stock-Prediction/README.md

  time embeding to be a torch model, I also created all of the other parts related to the basic model.
 Also did a bit for testing the model, to make sure that models runs.
-- Jordan Tam: Researched articles and papers on topic, worked on Time2Vector, wrote about Ethical Consideration and the other parts of that I worked on
+- Jordan Tam: Researched articles and papers on topic, worked on Time2Vector, wrote about Ethical Consideration and the other parts of that I worked on.
+Touched up README formatting and created model diagrams
 - Arsh Khan: Researched the topics of Transformers, Stock Prediction Models and the use of Transformers in Stock Prediction Models.
 Due to Personal Issues was not able to contribute anything meaningful to the Project.
 Found a bug with the data processing by running it.
 <!-- [//]: # (TODO: everyone please add your names and contributions here ) -->